 The Angus Reid Forum includes tens of thousands of engaged members — enough people in all major demographic groups to draw randomized samples that represent the population as a whole.
-Survey samples are randomly selected to carefully reflect the known universe on core demographic variables, socio-economic status and, as appropriate, specific attitudinal or other characteristics as well.
+Survey samples are randomly selected to carefully reflect core demographic variables, socio-economic status and, as appropriate, specific attitudinal or other characteristics.

-Arguably, geography is the most important factor of all – perhaps especially so in a vast country like Canada.
-Angus Reid Forum, Canada‘s best and most representative panel, includes engaged Canadians from coast to coast –- across all 10 provinces, and in every corner of every province.
-Holding to the adage that “birds of a feather flock together” in matters of the marketplace and the polity, regional coverage and representativeness have always been the foremost considerations for the construction and ongoing maintenance of the Angus Reid Forum.
+Arguably, geography is the most important factor of all, especially when serving as vast a continent as North America (and yes, beyond).
+To maintain our reputation as assembling representative panels that include residents from across this great expanse, we strictly adhere to a properly balanced participation.
+We’ve always maintained that “birds of a feather flock together” in matters of the marketplace and the polity, which is why regional coverage and representativeness have always been the foremost considerations for the construction and ongoing maintenance of the Angus Reid Forum.